GregorR/style/HYPHENS.md

 “compile-time”.
 Since “compile-time” is a word (uses a morphological hyphen), “at compile-time” is correct.

-In addition, verb phrases are often conjoined into *nouns* using morphological hyphens.
+In addition, verb phrases, and sometimes even full sentences, are often conjoined into *nouns* using morphological hyphens, which I'll class as transformative hyphens.
 This phenomenon will be discussed later.

 ## Punctuation Hyphen